r-devel/template-repository/CONTRIBUTING.md

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to
-<James.Tripp@outlook.com>.  <!-- You may add a PGP key to allow the messages to
-be sent encrypted as well. -->
+Instead sensitive bugs must be sent by email to MAINTAINER.  <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the